bertocq/bertocq.github.io/source/_posts/2015-03-23-my-ruby-way.markdown

 But I lost interest since I was comfortable making a living with PHP and only a few hosting services supported Ruby.
 Anyway I made some friends from Simplelogica like [David Arango](https://twitter.com/demimismo) that has kept me aware of the Ruby scene through the years.

 ## The fascination
 On **2012** I gave it another try, but this time seriously.
-I [co-founded an startup](http://www.neblic.com/) with a Ruby on Rails trainer, so he took my under his wing to become the second back-end developer.
+I [co-founded an startup](http://www.neblic.com/) with a Ruby on Rails trainer, so he took me under his wing to become the second back-end developer.

 I read [some](https://pragprog.com/book/ruby4/programming-ruby-1-9-2-0) [books](https://pragprog.com/book/rails4/agile-web-development-with-rails-4), completed [online tutorials](https://www.codeschool.com/users/146492), and a month later started working from scratch on the project.
 Learning about the scaffolding, the API, multitenancy... most of the time we did analysis & design, but the coding times where fun and finally got my attention over Ruby and its awesome environment and community.

 But hard times came when the iOS developer left us, so in an effort to save the situation I set Ruby aside and tried to master Objective-C in 3 months to create the [iPad app prototype](https://github.com/bertocq/nMenu).
-But some months later all felt apart and our adventure ended, sending me back to PHP just for the money.
+Some months later all felt apart and our adventure ended, sending me back to PHP just for the money.

 ## The mature decision